techthoughts2/PSGalleryExplorer/docs/PowerShell_Serverless.md

 ## Synopsis

-PSGalleryExplorer includes a modules corresponding GitHub project information when returning module results.
+PSGalleryExplorer includes a module's corresponding GitHub project information when returning module results.

 A fully PowerShell serverless solution is deployed to continually collect and update GitHub information for PSGalleryExplorer's use.